 Other possible (and not mutually exclusive) causes include having the opposite side glutes not active enough, having trouble turning the pelvis to help bring the leg forward, and having the glutes or hamstrings on the same side chronically a bit too contracted and thus creating too much resistance to bring the leg forward.
 You probably wouldn’t actually feel any of these things because they’re not intrinsically uncomfortable, whereas an overstretched hip flexor is.

-No matter which – or how many – of these possible causes underlies your hip flexor issue, the solution is the same: bring the knee forward more quickly.
+No matter which – or how many – of these possible causes underlies your hip flexor getting tight when you run, the solution is the same: bring the knee forward more quickly.
 You’ll rapidly feel the tension ease off.

 If you regularly get tight hip flexors, then you need more than just an effective technique for relieving the tension once it starts–you need to address the root cause so it stops happening.
 So I’ve put together a set of Feldenkrais lessons for you that addresses all three of the possible causes.
 I call it the Hip Flexor Balance Kit, and you can get it for free here: